Get Your YouTube TV Free Trial in a Flash

 Since almost every free trial automatically transitions into a paid subscription, DoNotPay has come up with an ingenious tool to prevent this outcome—the Free Trial Card.

 It is our virtual credit card that you can use to sign up for free trials on countless subscription-based services without the risk of hidden charges.
-This DoNotPay tool will generate a standard credit card look-alike with a common 16-digit pattern, but will not be associated with any bank account.
+You can use DoNotPay's virtual credit card generator to quickly create a new credit card you can use once and forget about those pesky unwanted charges.

 You should consider using it because it: